I was in tears on my neighbour’s doorstep

 As you intentionally look for ways to improve your sense of humour and bring more laughter into your life, you’ll focus the Reticular Activating System (RAS) at the back of your brain.

-The RAS connects the conscious part of your brain with the unconscious part of your brain, and makes you notice the things you’re interested in.
-So, the more you pay attention to humour, the more your brain will filter for it.
+The RAS connects the conscious part of your brain with the unconscious part of your brain, and makes you notice what you’ve shown an interest in.
+So, the more you pay attention to humour, the more hilarity your brain will show you.

 Remind yourself of this quote from Elbert Hubbard